What is a Games Tester?

 Skills for playing games are absolutely essential to be successful in this career field.
 Testers should have years of experience playing a variety of games.
 They should have knowledge and playing experience in the fighting, racing, simulation and role-playing genres.
 Knowledge of every genre is not necessary, but every tester must have a solid understanding of how all games work.

 In addition, testers must have the ability to play on all types of gaming platforms.
-In most cases, they must also supply the equipment to play the game in the form of X-Box 360, Playstation 3 and Nintendo Wii consoles as well as a high quality gaming computer.
+In most cases, they must also supply the equipment to play the game as well as a high quality gaming computer.
 All hardware must be current and up-to-date.
-A good understanding of computers & technology is also essential.

 In addition to gaming proficiency, games testers must exhibit an acute attention to detail.
 Bugs and glitches in games are often small and might not be noticeable to the average player.
 Testers must demonstrate an ability to detect these errors and play the game persistently in order to expose all possible glitches.

 The ability to write well is also crucial in order to be successful in the game testing profession.
 This is necessary because testers must write and communicate well in order to convey instances of game malfunction to the game's programmers.
 Proper spelling, grammar and punctuation, along with the broader skill of effective written communication is vital to success.

 What is the workplace of a Games Tester like?

 A games tester traditionally works from home, though some opportunities are available to work on-site at a video game production company.
 Testers have no set daily schedule, but once a game is received, they may often have to adhere to strict deadlines for various portions of the game.
 Game developers often set an expected release date for their games, so it is vital that beta testers return quality information about problems as soon as possible.